 Water Saving Tips

-and started down the road to savings, but don't stop there.
+You've purchased some WaterSense labeled products and started down the road to savings, but don't stop there.
 There are lots of things you can do in your own home to reduce water use and get more from less.
 Just follow our simple tips below to get started!

 Here, there, and everywhere:

 - Fix a Leak: Small household leaks can add up to gallons of water lost every day.
 That's why WaterSense reminds Americans to check their plumbing fixtures and irrigation systems each year in March during Fix a Leak Week.

 In the bathroom—where over half of all water use inside a home takes place:

 - Turn off the tap while shaving or brushing teeth.